commercialhaskell/haskellers/README.md

     GRANT ALL PRIVILEGES ON DATABASE <dbname> TO <name>;
     \q
     ```
+5. Copy `config/db/postgresql.yml.example` to `config/db/postgresql.yml`,
-5. Edit `config/db/postgresql.yml` to reflect the choices you made in step 4.
+   and edit the latter to reflect the choices you made in step 4.

+6. Copy `config/db/aws.example` to `config/db/aws`, and in the latter
-6. Within `config/db/aws`, replace `SOME-ACCESS-KEY` and `SOME-SECRET-KEY` with random, unguessable strings.
+   replace `SOME-ACCESS-KEY` and `SOME-SECRET-KEY` with random,
+   unguessable strings.

 7. Start the haskellers application by running `stack exec -- yesod devel`.